-In June and July of 2021, DOJ’s Crime Victim and Survivor Services Division (CVSSD) and Civil Rights Unit are hosting twenty-one community conversations with people from demographic groups who have historically been discriminated against, experienced exclusion, and who are currently impacted by ongoing inequity.
+In June and July of 2021, DOJ’s Crime Victim and Survivor Services Division (CVSSD) and Civil Rights Unit hosted twenty-one community conversations with people from demographic groups who have historically been discriminated against, experienced exclusion, and who are currently impacted by ongoing inequity.
 The sessions were a continuation of in-person discussions begun in the Fall of 2019 by DOJ’s Crime Victim and Survivor Services Division.
 They continued these conversations and hosted twenty-one additional community conversations in June and July of 2021.
 This summary report of the 2020 Community Conversations discusses the information, concepts, and issues gathered during these sessions.

 Need Immediate Help?